 The advantage of setting up an SRV (Service Locator) record instead of an A record is that you can point the record to multiple instances (and Flowroute will load balance over them).
-You can also use an alternate port for routing traffic.
+You can also use an alternate port for routing traffic as covered here and here.
+Flowroute's support site has additional configuration guides that cover setting up an alternate port for SIP signaling.
 Please note that for load balancing via SRV record, you need one SRV record of the same priority, though not necessarily weight, for each EC2 instance.

 If your website or web application is hosted on an EC2 instance, you can also route traffic for your domain to your server via Route 53.
 Please read Routing Traffic to an Amazon EC2 Instance to get it set up.
 The Prerequisites section outlines how to get started with Amazon EC2 instances depending on your OS.

 To understand AWS regions and availability zones, check out the official documentation here.
 By launching your instances in separate Availability Zones, you can protect your applications from the failure of a single location.
 To configure your servers or instances that are in multiple availability zones and enable SRV load balancing for them, do the following:

 Launch your instance in AZ (Availability Zone) #1.
 Specifying the availability zone is dependent on your account platform.
 If you are using EC2-Classic, the zones should be configurable using the Availability Zone dropdown.
 If you are on EC2-VPC, you can select any of your existing subnets or create a new one.